nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Delete a contact: `delete [index]`

-You can remove a contact from your NetworkBook using the `delete` command, so that your book only contains contact details of those relevant.
+You can remove a contact from your NetworkBook using the `delete` command, so that your NetworkBook only contains contact details of those relevant.

 Format: `delete [index]`